tanmayparkhi12/Procto/Procto/README.md

 5. Once the exam is live, you can enter the exam code in the homepage and click the Check Logs Button to see the status of the students giving the exam in real time.
 To refresh the table just click Check Logs again.

 ## As a Student
-1. Open https://online-exam-proctoring.herokuapp.com/ It might take some time to load for the first time, will be faster from the next time.
+1. Open home page It might take some time to load for the first time, will be faster from the next time.
 2. Click on Register, UNCHECK are you an Instructor to create a professor account.
 3. Login to your account.
 4. When the exam has started, enter the exam code provided by your professor and click the button to start the exam.